 The people who drive around in their pick-up truck, brazenly dumping tires in the Lower Ninth Ward, at least try to put them on vacant lots or unwanted places so as to avoid a concerned home owner yelling at them.
-I saw that happen once, a neighbor told the dumpers to pick their tires up and go dump them somewhere else, and they did.
+I saw that happen once, my neighbor John told the dumpers to pick their tires up and go dump them somewhere else, and they did.
 I thought that was brave.

 The playground is pretty great as a playground but adults use it at night as a different kind of playground.
 They're not hurting anybody, but they do litter.
 Needles and condoms.
 So the dumped tires are just lagniappe.